anubis-rs/xernel/README.md

 # xernel
 is a hybrid kernel which tries to support multiple-architectures.
-It uses the limine boot protocol.
+It's using the limine protocol.
 Mostly made for learning purposes, no real world application.

 ## Build requirements